Illinois to Texas Car Shipping

 Illinois to Texas Car Transport: State Insights and Regulations

-When planning Illinois to Texas car shipping, understanding the key differences between state regulations will help ensure a smooth transition.
-Texas has no state income tax, but vehicle registration costs can vary significantly from Illinois.
-Texas requires new residents to register their vehicles within 30 days of establishing residency, and you’ll need a Texas driver’s license, proof of insurance, and vehicle inspection before registration.
+When planning auto transport from Illinois to Texas, understanding the differences between state regulations will help ensure a smooth transition.
+Texas requires new residents to register their vehicles within 30 days of establishing residency.
+You’ll need to visit a local county tax office with your current title, proof of insurance, and a vehicle identification number (VIN) inspection.
+Illinois titles must be surrendered during this process.

 Illinois to Texas Vehicle Transport FAQs

-Preparing your vehicle for transport from Illinois to Texas is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for transport from Illinois to Texas is simple.
+Follow these key steps:

-Remove personal items: Take out all belongings, including toll passes, GPS devices, and anything in the glove compartment or trunk.
-Carriers aren’t insured for personal property.
+Remove personal items: Take out all belongings, toll passes, and fragile items.
+Carriers aren’t insured for personal property, and extra weight can increase costs.

-Remove or secure loose parts: Take off bike racks, spoilers, or any custom accessories that might get damaged.
-Fold in side mirrors if possible.
+Remove or secure accessories: Take off bike racks, spoilers, and custom antennas.
+Fold in mirrors if possible.

 Yes, your vehicle is fully insured during transport from Illinois to Texas.
-All Sherpa Auto Transport carriers must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.